You just can’t beat Cornwall… Wild landscapes, beautiful beaches and a breathtaking coastline - and the charm and

-Alternatively, if it’s history, art galleries and good food that sounds better to you - then you can do just that and we've got it all in this blog post!
+That said, if it’s quaint fishing villages, good food and art galleries that sounds better to you then you can do just that and we've got it all in this blog post!

 If you’re driving down to Cornwall, then that’s simple enough - start at “PART ONE”.
 Of course, another option is to get a train and hire a vehicle once you’re here - you could get the train to St Austell, Newquay or Falmouth to name a few, and easily amend the itinerary to create a sort of circular route.

 It’s also worth mentioning that a lot of the places and car parks around Cornwall are owned by The National Trust, and that’s great!
 Not only is conservation a big part of what they do, but you can pay for a membership and end up saving a lot of money too!

 Finally, we should warn you about the narrow country lanes - especially so when the roads get a bit busier in the summer!
 Better yet, plan your visit for the spring time, avoiding school holidays of course!
 Off the A roads, you'll want to drive at a reasonable speed because you never know what's coming right around the corner, which also means that you'll probably have to pull in and let people pass, or someone else will have to do the same for you, so give them a smile and a wave when they do - and remember that it’ll all be well worth it when you arrive at one of the many beautiful beaches or cliff top spots!
 Now, Let’s hit the road!